AdobeDocs/adobeio-events/sdk/journaling.md

 `getEventsObservableFromJournal(journalUrl, [eventsJournalOptions], [eventsJournalPollingOptions]) ⇒ Observable`

-Polling journal for events and taking action on each event such as mapping, transformations, filtering are some common functionalities that would be useful for most users of the journalling API.
+Polling journal for events and taking action on each event such as mapping, transformations, filtering are some common functionalities that would be useful for most users of the journaling API.

 This method encapsulates all the complexities of fetching events by following the link.next and retry-After headers while the users can simply focus on implementing the business logic of taking action on receiving events.

 This method returns an RxJS Observable https://rxjs.dev/guide/observable which users can fetch and subscribe to in order to listen to events.
 The following code explains how to get started with journaling:

-Getting started with Journalling
+Getting started with journaling

 ```javascript
 const sdk = require('@adobe/aio-lib-events')